newatoms/beta/_private/customers/de-nederlandse-school/posts-and-research/call-for-innovative-teachers/Our Vision.md

 ### Motivation

-By showing the modern vision New Atoms has on understanding the world and doing research, you show your relevance and impact on the future.
-This blog post has the potential of attracting investors as well.
+New Atoms says that it’s partially a research organisation with collaboration—both between humans, and humans and computers—at its core.
+By showing the vision on that collaboration New Atoms improves its relevance to the field.